AlperenAygun/AlperenAygun/README.md

 -Trying to learn Flutter too...

--I hope I am going to learn
+-I hope I am going to learn =)

+UPDATE(27/07/2022): I started a flutter project in my company that I doing intership.